Introduction:

 How have pirates been described through the ages, and how have those perceptions changed?
 UF's Special and Area Studies collections contains a wide range of materials dealing with the history, lore, and punishment of piracy, from printed books made during the period of Atlantic exploration to the portrayals of pirates in film and media.

-During the first part of the visit, students were introduced to the materials by curators and heard a general overview of the collections and our holding areas.
-These are intended to give a sense of the content of the class session.
+During the first part of the visit, students will be given a general overview of the collections and our holding areas, as well as a walk-through of representative items from the collections by the curators.
+These are intended to give a sense of what they will explore in the rest of the session.
 They are not an exact or all-encompassing list of what can be found to use in the class.
+For a more expansive list of materials, see the "Special Collections Materials" tab.

 Materials Overview